 Historically, treatment of amblyopia has depended on refractive correction and occlusion, both of which activate the suppressed eye and retrain the visual system.

 Initial treatment typically involves prescription glasses or contact lenses, particularly in cases of anisometropic amblyopia (where there is a different refractive error in each eye).
-Optical correction alone can treat minimal amblyopia, and visual improvement is typically noticeable within 4-6 weeks of consistent wear.
+Optical correction alone can improve mild amblyopia, with visual gains typically observed over several weeks to months, often continuing up to 16–18 weeks.

 Covering the dominant eye is a widely used method to encourage the brain to rely more on the weaker, amblyopic eye.
 Patches are usually applied for 2-6 hours a day, based on severity and the child's age.
 But compliance is one of the main problems because of discomfort, cosmetic issues, and psychosocial effects.